 Ikea LERBERG Shelf Unit - US$ 19.99

 Again, not mine, so it was assembled by someone else.
 However, I took a look at the instructions on the website.
 Only three steps were noted and it looked like a typical Ikea assembly process: start from the floor and move up.
 I noticed that the construction seemed similar to the GORM shelf in that all the shelves were screwed into the legs.
-No rear bracket appeared to be necessary though.
+No rear cross-brace appeared to be necessary though.
 Doesn't seem like it would have been too hard, especially when it should only weigh 15 lb in total and is actually shorter than me.

 |Ikea LERBERG Side|